 - Select correct plasma and shield gas if using a dual-gas plasma cutting system

-- Select correct parameters for:
+- Select correct parameters or plasma cutting settings for:

 - Gas pressures (or flow rates)